Ever Felt an Airplane Hangover? Here’s Why Flying Wrecks You, And How to Recover Fast

 I know that sounds weird, but hear me out: you’re basically a houseplant at 30,000 feet.
 You need hydration, light, fresh air, and not to be shoved in a cramped seat for too long.

+The airplane hangover is real, and it’s not just travel stress or lack of sleep, flying puts your body through a low-key gauntlet.
 But once you know what’s happening, it’s easier to take care of yourself: drink water, move your body, eat fresh food, moisturize, and give yourself a little grace if you’re not 100% right after you land.

-Flying’s already a lot.
-You deserve to feel good when you finally get where you’re going.
+Flying’s already a lot, you deserve to feel good when you finally get where you’re going.

 Previous